entercloudsuite/aurora/README.md

 1. Clone the repo using your git client.
 2. Edit the [ **openrc.sh** ](/src/openrc.sh) with your account information (found inside the src folder)
-3. Use `make start` to run the tool in a local Docker container, from where you can use the following commands:
+3. Use `make start` to run the tool in a local Docker container, from where you can use the following commands:(docker has to build the image from the Dockerfile and it may take a while)
-    - Set up the OpenStack client running `source openrc.sh`.
+    - Set up the OpenStack client running `source openrc.sh` (which was previously modified)
     - Verify that authentication is working properly by running an openstack command like: `openstack server list`.
     - Run `make create` to start the servers in your OpenStack project. (be sure to configure an empty region in ECS in the `openrc.sh` otherwise the creation of the network will fail)
     - Finally, use `make all` to start deploying a Docker Swarm cluster on the running servers.

 ### Deploy the Aurora Stack

 Use  `make login host=ansible-dockerswarm-manager` to log in to the manager node of the Docker Swarm cluster.
 In order to start the Docker services copy to this server all the project stacks (the content of the **/src/stacks** subfolder) and run each stack with the Docker client.
-By now, Docker Stack doesn't support the dependency model of the compose file format, so you have to start the stacks in the following order to run Auror properly:
+By now, Docker Stack doesn't support the dependency model of the compose file format, so you have to start the stacks in the following order to run Aurora properly:

 ```
 $ sudo su -